Shastri-727/Reinforcement_learning_MAB/README.md

 - **Online Advertisement Placement**
 - **Content Personalization**

-The project compares the performance of several popular bandit algorithms on simulated environments representative of these applications, allowing you to evaluate strategies such as ε-Greedy, UCB1, Bayesian UCB, and Thompson Sampling.
+The project compares the performance of several popular bandit algorithms on simulated environments representative of these applications, thus allowing us to evaluate strategies such as ε-Greedy, UCB1, Bayesian UCB, and Thompson Sampling.

 ## Table of Contents